SmartLayer/SmartLayer/README.md

 ## It's a feature, not a bug

-- Superscript O **ᵒ**, and superscript A **ᵃ** can be used for muscular and feminine cardinal **º** and **ª**, so having all of them on a keyboard layout appears overdsigned.
+- Superscript `o` **ᵒ**, and superscript `a` **ᵃ** can be used for muscular and feminine cardinal **º** and **ª**, so having all of them on a keyboard layout appears over-designed.
 However, cardinal numbers have underscores in certain fonts; they are visually not replaceable for each other.
 People who speak Spanish or Portuguese can tell.
 - Degree Sign: Several symbols resemble the Degree Sign.
 The authentic Degree Sign is located on the number key 5.
 Pressing <kbd>Alt</kbd>+<kbd>shift</kbd>+<kbd>0</kbd> twice produces the symbol °, which closely resembles the Degree Sign.
-However, it's the circle atop the letter Ů. While the muscular cardinal sign and the superscript letter O may also appear similar to the Degree Sign, they serve different functions.
+However, it's the circle atop the letter Ů. While the muscular cardinal sign and the superscript letter `o` may also appear similar to the Degree Sign, they serve different functions.
 - Usually, capital N followed by muscular cardinal º, when typed together like this Nº, suffices as a substitute for Numero sign №.
 We kept both anyway.
 - The Latin Alpha (ɑ) and Copyright (©) symbols have little real-life uses.
 Pity.